heptarch/heptarch.github.io/drafts/demon.md

 The little Rumpelstiltskin-man sits in a green armchair, all tatters, devouring a scone.
 His eyes bulge, and beads of sweat glisten dully on his forehead.
-He continues: "So, well, I had a few billion years to lick my wounds and dream up plans for escape.
+He continues: "So, well, I had a few billion years to lick my wounds and dream up my amusements.
 Ha!
-In the Ashen House.
-But the Veem---those meddling bureaucrats---are as thorough as they are boring.
-Ha!
-You understand?"
-They have been talking for hours.
+In the Ashen House."
+She senses they have been talking for hours.
 There is a plate of crumbs beside them; the little man clicks his fingers and the crumbs assemble into a scone.